jerryhgladinet/docs/README.md

 ## Build Instruction (Windows or Linux)

-To build the documents locally yourself.
+To build the documents (as HTML output) locally yourself.
 1. Install Sphinx

     1. Install Python